 If this product isn’t for you

-For something slightly larger yet less expensive in the roof prism category try the Opticron Adventurer II WP 10x50 (opens in new tab), which have larger objective lenses, 10x magnification and high-quality optics.
-For a slightly pricier choice consider the Nikon Prostaff 5 (opens in new tab), which come in 8x42, 10x42 and 10x50 specifications.
+For something slightly larger yet less expensive in the roof prism category try the Opticron Adventurer II WP 10x50, which has larger objective lenses, 10x magnification and high-quality optics.
+For a slightly pricier choice consider the Nikon Prostaff 5 (opens in new tab), which comes in 8x42, 10x42 and 10x50 specifications.

 If you want a stereo view of the heavens and you don't mind mounting them on a tripod, then the heavyweight Celestron's SkyMaster 25x100 deep sky-binoculars come highly recommended.
 Best seen as an alternative to a telescope, these large astronomy binoculars’ 25x magnification and 100x objective lens bring objects closer, though you’ll need really dark skies to get the best from them.